Niru2k/RTE_vignesh/Readme.md

 ## General view about the Todo list Project

 This is a todo list project built using the fiber web framework in Golang.

-The project provides RESTful APIs for user authorization posting tasks
+The project provides RESTful APIs for user authorization in  posting tasks

-The backend includes functionalities to sign up, login, task posting, update task , delete task
+The backend includes functionalities to sign up, login, task posting, update task , delete task, date filteration and status filteration

 ## Technology Stack

-The Job Site Real Time Exercise Task project is built using the following technologies:
+The Todo list Real Time Exercise Task project is built using the following technologies:

 - **Golang**: The backend is written in Go (Golang), a statically typed, compiled language.